-The Business Conduct Guidelines were re-issued in January 2019 and include a dedicated section on Human Rights, which further emphasises the importance of this area of compliance.
-A new web-based training covering the Business Conduct Guidelines will be circulated to all employees in early 2020 for mandatory completion.
+The Business Conduct Guidelines were re-issued in January 2019 and include a dedicated section on Human Rights, which further emphasizes the importance of this area of compliance.
+A new web-based training course covering the Business Conduct Guidelines was circulated to ALL employees in early 2020 for mandatory completion.